mthezeng/holdem-sim/README.md

 and final card (called "the river") is exposed face-up.
 A player's hand is the best five-card poker hand among the seven cards exposed to them: their hole cards, the flop, the turn, and the river.

-## Running the simulation
+## Running the text-based simulation

-Clone this repository, then run:
+Clone this repository, then run in the console:

+``cd poker``
 ``python3 main.py``

+## Django web framework

+Currently, within the Django web framework, code is written which allow users to create accounts and maintain user profiles.
+This will be expanded in the near future to allow access to the poker simulation.

 ## Descriptions

-* **main.py:** Asks for number and names of players, then simulates rounds of Texas hold'em.
+* **main.py:** Asks for number and names of players, then simulates rounds of Texas hold'em in the console.
 * **determine_hand.py:** This file contains utilities for determining the winning poker hand given lists of cards.
 	* Contains the logic for determining what kind of poker hand we have given the cards.
 * **game.py:** This file contains core structures relevant to the game of Texas hold'em.